go-chassis/go-chassis/README.md

 is able to integrate with go chassis and leverage same function like load balancing, circuit breaker,rate limiting, routing management, those function resilient your service

-go chassis makes service observable by bring open tracing and prometheus to it.
+go chassis makes service observable by bringing open tracing and prometheus to it.

-go chassis is flexible, many different modules can be replaced by other implementation, like registry, metrics, handler chain, config center etc
+go chassis is flexible, many different modules can be replaced by other implementation, like registry, metrics, handler chain, config server etc

 With many build-in function like route management, circuit breaker, load balancing, monitoring etc, your don't need to investigate, implement and integrate many solutions yourself.